 These Changes Will Make a REAL Difference

-Because of how long each of us spend in bed each night, cutting your exposure to cell phone EMF radiation while you sleep makes a huge difference in your radiation exposure, thus reducing your risk for multiple negative health effects from the relatively minor like sleep disruption, all the way up to cancer and infertility.
+Because of how long each of us spend in bed each night, cutting your exposure to cell phone EMF radiation while you sleep makes a huge difference in your radiation exposure.
+In turn, this reduces your risk of multiple negative health effects – from relatively minor ones like sleep disruption, all the way up to cancer and infertility.

 This isn’t speculation.
 This is real, established science.
 Having a cell phone on, in your bedroom, will negative impair the quality and quantity of your sleep.
 For improved sleep, don’t sleep with your phone near you.